vishnudeevi/AWS-Solutions-Architect-professional-flashcards/DataStores/ElastiCache.md

 ```

-** 2. What is in-memory caching and how does it help my applications?**
+ 2. What is in-memory caching and how does it help my applications?
 ```
 <details><summary>show</summary>
 <p>